Recombinant DNA Definition

-To increase insect resistance, for instance, scientist have placed genes from a bacteria into the DNA of corn, cotton, and other crops.
+To increase insect resistance, for instance, scientists have placed genes from bacteria into the DNA of corn, cotton, and other crops.
 The genes they selected produce the protein Bt.
 This protein is lethal to insect larvae that eat it.
-Scientist create recombinant DNA from the genomes of these bacteria.
-The recombinant DNA is then inserted into the genome of crop being protected.
+Scientists create recombinant DNA from the genomes of these bacteria.
+The recombinant DNA is then inserted into the genome of the crop being protected.
 When the new plants start to grow, their cells express the bacterial DNA and the protein Bt is produced.
-While there is some concern about recombinant DNA used to create human food, it is nonetheless used in more than one-third of the commercially grown corn in the U.S.!

-This is due to the recombinant DNA protecting the crops from insects, which damage crops without the gene.
 Farmers that do not grow genetically modified crops must spray their crops with pesticides, which are very expensive.
 Crops that produce Bt protect themselves as they grow.
 This is important, considering that crop-eating insects do over a billion dollars of damage annually.
 With genetic engineering, this loss could be averted.
-Genetically engineered crops containing recombinant DNA are being used in a wide variety of applications globally, and are increasing at an exponential rate.
-Someday, scientist may be able to produce a crop through genetic engineering that solve the human hunger crisis.

 However, gene therapy is an emerging medical technique that uses recombinant DNA to restore function to cells stricken by genetic disorders.
-Sickle-cell anemia was one of the first diseases to be reversed by gene-therapy.
+Sickle-cell anemia was one of the first diseases to be reversed by gene therapy.
 Mice with the sickle-cell traits were treated by Harvard researchers by delivering the recombinant DNA for proper blood cell formation through an altered HIV virus.
-Since HIV has a proclivity for the human immune system, it readily deposited the recombinant DNA into stem cells taken from the host.
-To stop the previous bone marrow from competing with the transformed cells, the marrow is broken down in the patient with X-rays.
-The transformed cells with recombinant DNA were then reinserted into the mice, curing their sickle-cell disease.
+Since HIV has a proclivity for the immune system, it readily deposited the recombinant DNA into stem cells taken from the host.

 The same concept has been used in humans as early as 1990, although mass treatment is still not available.
 The use of viruses with recombinant DNA is a contentious subject, as a virus can self-replicate and could reproduce in the environment.
 While the full consequences of recombinant DNA are unknown, their many benefits continue to pressure policy-makers and the public into accepting them.
 With the proper guidelines, recombinant DNA technology is sure to revolutionize the world in a positive way.